rk68657/rahul-kumar.github.io/index.md

 # Portfolio

-### Hybrid Reinforcement Learning & Optimization for Urban Mobility
+## Hybrid Reinforcement Learning & Optimization for Urban Mobility
-Developed a hybrid Reinforcement Learning and Operations Research framework for large-scale taxi fleet rebalancing, integrating demand forecasting, Min-Cost Flow optimization, and MPC-based simulation.
+Engineered a hybrid fleet rebalancing architecture for taxi fleets, integrating a LightGBM-based demand forecaster with a financially optimized Min-Cost Flow (MCF) solver.
+Leveraged Model Predictive Control (MPC) to simulate complex spatio-temporal dynamics, achieving a 92% service coverage ratio across Manhattan under strict budget constraints.
+This serves as a high-fidelity baseline for evaluating RL in large-scale dispatch systems.

-### Fleet Intelligence & Predictive Maintenance
+## Fleet Intelligence & Predictive Maintenance
-Built AI systems for trailer health monitoring, fault diagnosis, breakdown prediction, and fleet analytics.
+Developed advanced AI frameworks for commercial fleets and automotive subsystems.
+Architected a Deep Autoencoder and Gaussian Mixture Model (GMM) framework for truck predictive maintenance, processing high-dimensional sensor data to achieve 92% precision in anomaly detection.
+Additionally, designed a Fuel Optimization Platform utilizing K-Means, XGBoost, and Uplift Modeling with SHAP explainability, successfully reducing fleet fuel consumption by 10%.

-### Generative AI Knowledge Assistant
+## Generative AI & Multi-Agent Workflows
-Developed enterprise RAG and LLM-based assistants for technical documentation and fault-code reasoning.
+Led the AI roadmap for resolving complex fleet management queries using Data Agents.
+Built an LLM-powered SQL agent integrated with domain-specific knowledge graphs, improving query accuracy by 30% and reducing errors by 18%.
+Deployed multi-agent workflows that streamlined operations and reduced overall turnaround time by 28%.

-### Recommendation & Optimization Systems
+## Recommendation, NLP & Optimization Systems
-Designed retrieval, ranking, and reinforcement-learning solutions for large-scale recommendation and decision systems.
+Designed and deployed retrieval and ranking systems at scale.
+At Ericsson, delivered a content recommender system that improved personalization and coverage by 25% (validated via A/B testing).
+At PayPal, designed fine-tuned NLP transformers (Longformer, SetFit) and sequential models (LSTM) for complaint identification and contact propensity, reducing support costs by 15% and boosting feature detection accuracy from 72% to 89%.

-### Causal AI & Explainability
+## Causal AI & Automated Root Cause Analysis
-Built causal discovery frameworks and root-cause analysis solutions for operational performance optimization.
+Built causal discovery frameworks and root-cause analysis solutions for operational performance.
+Developed an AI-driven monitoring system using time-series models and Dynamic Time Warping (DTW) to automate root cause analysis for telecom order failures, cutting RCA turnaround time by 50%.
+Currently architecting a fleet benchmarking platform using counterfactuals and SHAP to quantify inefficiencies and enable "what-if" scenario planning.

 ## Publications & Research